M0nero/flask_search_crypto/README.md

 ```
 For best performance, we recommend using Nvidia discrete graphics with following instructions:
 > 1. Install [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)(first of all by joining the [NVIDIA Developer Program](https://developer.nvidia.com/developer-program))
-> 2. Install pytorch with cuda drivers on the [official site](https://pytorch.org/get-started/locally/) in pip configurator
+> 2. Generate the command in the pip configurator on the [PyTorch](https://pytorch.org/get-started/locally/) official website with the CUDA option

 ![alt text](https://user-images.githubusercontent.com/70347351/143207765-ee4e2779-7bcf-4233-bb70-335cf7f66697.png)
 # Install script